-The main improvements of the SEC processor are changes in the processor input data.
+The main improvements of the SEC processor are changes in the computed model parameters and post processing of the parameters.
 These improvements are described below.

 Ice mask

 One of the improvements of the SEC processor within the CCI+ project is a change of one of the input datasets required.
 In the previous version as described in (RD1) the ice mask used in the processing line (See Figure 2-1), was generated from a digitized glacier outline that is now outdated.
 Therefore, we have changed the ice mask to be that of "gi_rgi05_003" (strongly connected glaciers + ice sheet) available through the Glacier CCI Database http://glaciers-cci.enveo.at/crdp2/index.html.